 6. Assigning an IP Address to a Network Interface

-To assign an IP address to an specific interface, use the following command with an interface name (eth0) and ip address that you want to set.
+Moreover, To assign an IP address to a specific interface, use the following command with an interface name (eth0) and ip address that you want to set.

 This will set the IP address to interface eth0

 7. Assigning an IP Address to a Netmask to Network Interface

 However, Using the “ifconfig” command with “netmask” argument and interface name as (eth0) allows you to define a netmask to a given interface.